patras91/rae_release/README.md

 For example, a problem of SD domain with problemId 'problem1' should be named problem1_SD.py.
 To test problem1 of Spring door, use the command:

-python testRAE.py --d SD --p problem1
+python3 testRAE.py --d SD --p problem1

 The commands can be executed in two modes: 'Clock' or 'Counter'.
 By default, the mode is set to 'Counter'.